vishalbughunting-cloud/wordpress-debug-scanner/README.md

 ## 📥 Download
 Go to download the latest `wpdebugfinder.exe`
 Go Lang Must be installed
+Yype this command  to make Go lang to EXE for windows go build -o wpdebugfinder.exe wpdebugfinder.go

 ## 🛠 Features
 - Scan for exposed debug.log files